scuzzydude/asimov/asimov.md

 [^113]: This happened just north of the Rio Grande so another feminist innovation invented in Texas.

 [^114]: Children, this proves that Texas Historians also know the literal use of "literally."

-[^115]: This last footnote may come out of the final edition, but I want to make sure early reviewers, as well as Hakeem Olajuwon himself, have a chance to read it.
-My worst fear in this endeavor is that I would offend him without explanation.
-If he is offended, I'll change the ending.

-    What Hakeem Olajuwon did was legendary, and I witnessed it and I am responsible for the memory.
-When my kids were young and watching cartoons, if I wanted them to know about basketball, you think I could show them *Space Jam*?
-Ridiculous, I'd show them the *Exorcist* first.
-No wonder decades later people of think Michael Jordan is the greatest of all time.
-Bugs Bunny told them so.
-I thought, for a Texas kid, what would be bigger than a blockbuster movie?
-My youngest son is in seventh grade in Colorado, and there's no Colorado History class.
-I always thought state history was a basic requirement nationwide.
-Not forgetting history is the theme of this book as well as Asimov's *Foundation*.
-We Texans appreciate our history enough to add the right amount of embellishment, so I think this is the ultimate tribute to a true Texas hero.
-Contrasting Hakeem's humbleness against Jordan's commercial dominance really fits really with the theme of genius and vanity.
-Our legends are always bigger in Texas.
-Hakeem's story doesn't need any embellishment, it's just the way we do things in Texas.

-    I love Michael Jordan.
-He kept me in it every year to the end, and I've never seen such a fierce competitor in any sport.
-There's only room for one GOAT in my personal value system.
-I'll never be like Mike, but I'll always dream like Hakeem.

-    All my MJ smack is written with love in my heart.
-As far as comparing him to Loki, the trickster, I feel totally justified.
-Since 1998, Jordan's final shot as a Chicago Bull has probably been broadcast more than any play in sports.
-It's iconic MJ.
-I don't share many values with fans of the Utah Jazz, but on this we're aligned.
-First, on the defensive end, Mike clearly throws Karl Malone to the ground to steal the ball, and on the other end, he shoves Byron Russel to the ground to get off his shot.
-MJ's moment of glory is highlighted by two fouls that would have been called on any other player in the league.
-When it comes to legends, we see what we want to see.
-Mike's a true American hero, in sports, business and life, but he's a trickster, and I love him for it.
-I was so thrilled when Mike slammed that stake through Utah's heart.
-I love Mike, but it's not like I'm going to name a kid after him.
-My personal value system only has room for one GOAT, and he's *The Dream*.